akuntz09/AWS-example/CourseOutline.md

 # Course: Introduction to AWS Storage Solutions
 In this course, you’ll learn how to use Amazon Web Services to keep your data safe and secure in the cloud.
 We’ll teach you the ins and outs of AWS’s storage services like S3, EBS, and EFS, so you know which solution is the right one for your needs.
-You’ll also get hands-on experience configuring and optimizing S3 and EBS instances to store your data as cost-effectively as possible.
+You’ll also get hands-on experience configuring and optimizing these three storage solutions to store your data as cost-effectively as possible.

 #### Prerequisites:
 - An understanding of cloud fundamentals